DeepprabhaMalviya/Call-for-Code---Elle/README.md

 ### What's the problem?

 In rural and semi-rural communities, there is a lack of understanding of various diseases and health complications due to water contamination and improper sanitation.
 As a result, millions of children lose their lives each year across the planet, teenagers and adults get diseases that they carry for the rest of their lives, and environmental damage.
+Due to improper exclusion and timely quarantines, from a few people, entire communities may be affected.
+It may be from air & plasma borne diseases like COVID19, Influenza, Tuberculosis, and water-borne diseases like Arsenic Pollution, Typhoid, Dysentry and Hepatitis.

 ### How can technology help?

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+With modern technology, combining IoT, Advanced Algorithms, Machine Learning and Smart-Interaction methods, the diseases can be prevented by imposing smart sanitation systems to improve hygiene and community-symptoms monitoring systems.
+Smart Sanitation can also have an added advantage, methods to save and control unnecessary water wastage, thus improving the ecological balance.

 ### The idea